icyhot12/icyhot12/README.md

-- 👋 Hi, I’m @icyhot12
+- 👋 Hi, I’m @icyhot12, I work as a software developer at [Northgravity](https://www.northgravity.com/)
-- 👀 I’m front-end developer
+- For now, I am focused on frontend with React but I strive to be fullstack developer.
-- 🌱 I’m currently working with React, Typescript.
+- Feel free to contact me.

-- 💞️ I’m open to new technologies.
+- King regards :)

 <!---
 icyhot12/icyhot12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.